The English Language has many words whose etymology is derived from astrology.

 Published by the Astrological News Service and re-published here with their permission.

-Author: Frank Piechoski
+Frank Piechoski

 Frank Piechoski is a professional astrologer from Philadelphia who approaches the subject from a practical perspective.
 He has been practicing professionally for more than 25 years and has been doing charts for more than 40 years.
 Frank has lectured regionally, nationally, and internationally at various conferences and workshops.
 His astrology influences range from Hellenistic to the Modern.
 Providing information his clients can actually use is his main aim.